Secure CheckoutPersonal information is secured with SSL technology.

 Daniel H. Vice, Harold Aurand, Jr., Nicole M. Andel

-5. Modern and Ancient Coal Fires in the Powder River Basin, Wyoming and Montana, USA
+5. Modern and Ancient Coal Fires in the Powder River Basin, Wyoming and Montana

-6. The Occurrence and Use of Coal Cinders in Washington State, USA
+6. The Occurrence and Use of Coal Cinders in Washington State

 William Kombol, Daniel H. Vice

 7. The Spontaneous Combustion of Coal Mine Waste and Stream Effects in the El Bierzo Coalfield, Spain

 8. Analyzing the Status of Thermal Events in Longwall Coal-Mine Gobs

 9. Gases Generated During the Low-Temperature Oxidation and Pyrolysis of Coal and the Effects on Methane-Air Flammable Limits

 10. Determination of the Characteristics of Coal-Spontaneous Combustion and the Danger Zone